 Specializations require 12 units with at least nine units of graduate course work in one area.

-May count three units of Directed Studies (697) toward Advanced Study requirements.
+Any student may count three units of Directed Studies (697) toward Advanced Study requirements.
 See MBA office for more details.

 Elective courses designed to fulfill specialization requirements must be approved by Graduate Programs Office through the completion and acceptance of student's Advancement to Candidacy form.